JoelNiemela/Maggy/README.md

   - Introduce new segments, such as `--@Up` and `--@Down`.
   - Declare the context of a file with the `--@Version` macro.
 - Attribute macros (`--#Attribute`):
-  - Modify the behaviour of SQL queries or other macros.
+  - Modify the behavior of SQL queries or other macros.
 - Command macros (`--!Command`):
   - Enable Maggy for a database with the `--!Maggy` macro.
   - Shorthand for SQL queries.